 Rideshare services like Uber and Lyft are great options, especially if you’ve had too much to drink.
 However, ridesharing drivers are human.
 They can make mistakes or behave negligently like anyone else.

 You may feel overwhelmed and unsure who to hold responsible for your ridesharing accident.
-Our experienced New Orleans Uber and Lyft rideshare accident attorneys at Morris Bart, LLC can help.
+Our experienced New Orleans Uber and Lyft rideshare accident lawyers at the Morris Bart law firm can help.
 We will determine the best course of action for pursuing compensation after your accident.

 What makes ridesharing accidents different from other commercial passenger accidents is that these cases have an additional layer of red tape to work through.

 In traditional car accidents, you generally deal with the insurance company and the other driver.
-However, with ridesharing accidents, you are now also dealing with the company that provided the service.
+However, with ridesharing accidents, you are now also dealing with the company that provides the service.

 Plus, Uber, Lyft, and other ridesharing companies operate differently than taxicabs, limousines, or other car services: